johannesvollmer/exrs/GUIDE.md

 Layer {

-    // the channel data can either be a fixed set of known channels, or a list of arbitrary channels
+    // the channel data can either be a fixed set of known channels, or a dynamic list of arbitrary channels
     channel_data: SpecificChannels | AnyChannels,

     attributes: LayerAttributes,